 - A. Mounting heater to wall

 - B. Mounting heater to optional hearth base

-- C. Mounting heater with optional hearth base to optional mantel.
+- C. Mounting heater to optional mantel (some mantels require the hearth base)

 A. MOUNTING HEATER TO WALL

 Mounting Bracket

 The mounting bracket is located on back panel of heater.
 It has been taped there for shipping.
 Remove mounting bracket from back panel.